HCC Academic Department Scholarships

 HCC’s Education Department award is worth books and tuition for students who want to pursue a career in education.
 The student must enroll in Introduction to Education, Introduction to Early Childhood Education, and Lab 1 & 2.
 In addition, students wanting to maintain this scholarship must be an active member of the education club and maintain a 2.0 cumulative and semester GPA while enrolled at HCC.
 Email Pamela Fulbright for more information.

 The HCC English Department awards scholarships in the amount of books and tuition to full-time students interested in pursuing a career in an English related field.
 Prior to being awarded this scholarship, prospective recipients must have a cumulative GPA of 2.0, a qualifying ACT score of 18 or higher (Reading and Writing), SAT score of 310 or higher, Accuplacer score of 255 or higher, Asset score of 69 or higher, recent writing sample from an educational institution, in-person essay written at HCC, or other approved documentation as determined by English faculty.
 First-time recipients must submit a writing sample of at least 3 pages (either a formal essay or a creative piece) for review by the HCC English Department.
 Once awarded, scholarship recipients are required to enroll in a minimum of one on-campus college-level English course each semester (above and beyond degree requirements), be actively involved in the Scottie Prints Publication Club, and maintain an overall GPA of 2.8 each semester.
-For more information, contact Mike Kelley.
+For more information, contact Pamela Fulbright.